Would you prefer to view this website based on your location?

 Potential EV drivers want more governmental tax credits

-Far more (potential) EV drivers (71%) agree that their government should give more tax credits to people who buy electric cars, especially amongst potential EV drivers of the UK and German EV drivers.
+Far more (potential) EV drivers (71%) agree that their government should give more tax credits to people who buy electric cars, especially among potential EV drivers of the UK and German EV drivers.
 On the other hand, the general population is much less likely to agree with this statement.
 This is especially true when it comes to the opinion of German EV drivers and the German general population, which are very different.

 Potential EV drivers want more governmental tax credits